n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/DOC2_identity-service-provider-settings_completed-1024x316.png){ loading=lazy }

-This part is successfully completed when you see the following pop-up
+This part is successfully completed when you see the following pop-up.

 ![](/_images/doc2/DOC2_File-successfully-saved.png){ loading=lazy }

 **6\.
 Add new Application in infor Ming.le**

-a) got to Admin settings and
+a) Go to Admin settings

 ![](/_images/doc2/infor_Admin-Settings_Manage-Applications-1024x528.png){ loading=lazy }